XAWalter/the_eight_puzzle_ai/README.md

 Uniform Cost Search quickly surpassed both the Misplaced Tile and the Manhattan Dis-

 tance approaches.
-Furthermore, the Uniform Cost Search was unable to ﬁnish either board
+Furthermore, the Uniform Cost Search was unable to finish either board

 with solution depth 20 or 24 in the maximum time allotted, 15 minutes.
 The algorithm

-utilizing the Misplaced Tile Heuristic was able to ﬁnish all boards, but was outshined by the
+utilizing the Misplaced Tile Heuristic was able to finish all boards, but was outshined by the

 Manhattan Distance Heuristic.
 The raw data can be referenced in Figure 3 and its graph